KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 }
 ```

-**Best Practice to avoid this scenario**:
+**A way to avoid this scenario**:

-To deal with this problem, good way is to set pointer to `nullptr`, immediately after deallocating a pointer.
-Later on, you can check whether pointer is `nullptr` or not.
-If it is not a nullptr, then you can dereference or deallocate it.
+To deal with this problem, a good way is to set the pointer to `nullptr` immediately after deallocating a pointer.
+Now, you can check whether the pointer is alredy deallocated by just checking whether it is a `nullptr`.

 ```cpp
 #include <iostream>